korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 I'll use _writeUTF_ to print the record to the file.
 Finally, I'll include the usual _catch_ block.
 I'm not done yet though.
-This code represents only step 1 from the diagram.
+This code represents only step 1 from the image.
 Step 2 is printing the record count, and the index data.
 To do this, I'll create a private static method on this class.